 Export Sales Announcement

-Private exporters reported to the U.S. Department of Agriculture export sales of 175,000 metric tons of corn for delivery to Mexico during the 2019/2020 marketing year.
+- Private exporters reported to the U.S. Department of Agriculture export sales of 132,000 metric tons of soybeans for delivery to China during the 2020/2021 marketing year.

 Grains Struggle With Weather Versus Demand

 - Rains are moving into dry areas of western Iowa this morning after falling significantly in Missouri and Illinois over the weekend.

 - Forecasts across the Corn Belt are for higher temperatures, but are accompanied by normal precipitation.

 - Last week USDA reported record sales of 3+ million tonnes of corn to China.